suhasmaddali/Heart-Disease-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Cholestrol%20boxplot.png"/>

-The average age, according to the dataset, is close to around 55 years.
-The minimum age of all the patients is 30 while the maximum age is about 85 years respectively.
-A large portion of people are in the ages ranging from 50-60 years.
+According to the dataset, the **average** age of the patients is approximately 55 years, with the youngest being 30 and the oldest being 85 years old.
+The majority of individuals fall within the age range of 50-60 years.

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Age%20boxplot.png"/>